-It’s time for a fairy tales theme so bring on all the princess, princes, castles, jewels, bears, billy goats, giants, golden eggs, and dragons!
-There are endless fairy tale books you can use which means endless learning activities you can plan.
-I’m here to share my favorite, go to fairy tales activities my preschool and pre-k students want to play again and again.
+It’s time for a fairy tales theme so bring on all the princesses, princes, castles, jewels, bears, billy goats, giants, golden eggs, and dragons!
+There are endless fairy tale books you can use, which means endless learning activities you can plan.
+I’m here to share my favorite go-to fairy tales activities my preschool and pre-k students want to play again and again.
 Make sure you grab the shape crown craft FREEBIE next in this post.

 Shape Crown FREEBIE!
-The first thing you think of when someone says fairy tales is what?
-A princess and prince right!
+What’s the first thing you think of when someone says fairy tales?
+A princess and prince right?
 Print the page on yellow paper and set out a tray of paper or foam shapes.
 I also put out these fancy rhinestone stickers I had (Walmart find) to make the crowns extra sparkly.
-It’s a fun craft to learn about shapes and strengthen those scissor skills.
+It’s a fun craft to learn about shapes and strengthen those scissors skills.

 Princess and the Pea Patterns!
 Cut up pipe cleaners and make giant patterns.
 Pretend the pipe cleaners are mattresses for the princess and the pea.

 Rapunzel Measure!
 Make braids using various colored yarn.
-I don’t know why but the brown yarn in my photo below looks black so know I did include beautiful brown braids!
-Use colored cubes or any math manipulative to measure the braids and compare the length (non-standard measurement oh yeah).
+I don’t know why but the brown yarn in my photo below looks black, so know I did include beautiful brown braids!
+Use colored cubes or any math manipulative to measure the braids and compare the length (non-standard measurement).

 Look at what this group of ladies built with all of the fairy props….. a magnificent castle!

 Fairy Tale Sensory Bin!
 Put dried peas, shape gems (Michaels), metallic eggs, mini unicorns or fairies, moss rocks (Dollar Tree), and tweezers in your sensory bin for a fun fairy tale themed sensory bin.
 My students sorted the gems into matching colored eggs (math), sorted the gems by shape (more math), hid the unicorns in the eggs, or just filled the eggs up with tiny treasures.
-Anyway, they play they are strengthening those fine motor muscles as they pinch, pick up, or open and close the eggs!
+As they play, they are strengthening those fine motor muscles as they pinch, pick up or open and close the eggs!

 Jack and the Beanstalk Letter Match!
-I took a big egg crate (from Sams for free), placed dot stickers in each, and wrapped a green vine (aka beanstalk) around it.
-Oh and I wrote a letter on each dot sticker.
-Then I wrote letters on some magic gold beans, uppercase letter on one side and lowercase letter on the other side.
+I took a big egg crate (from Sam’s for free), placed dot stickers in each, and wrapped a green vine (aka beanstalk) around it.
+I wrote a letter on each dot sticker.
+Then I wrote letters on some magic gold beans, uppercase letters on one side and lowercase letters on the other side.
 I cut white paper clouds to put under it to make it look like the castle in the sky.

-To make magic gold beans, just grab some lima beans, place in a baggie with gold acrylic paint, and shake.
+To make magic gold beans, just grab some lima beans, place them in a baggie with gold acrylic paint and shake.
 Then lay out to dry.

 Crown Letter Match!
-Learning letters is HARD so make it fun with this crown jewel letter match.
-Students simple match the uppercase and lowercase letters and place them on the crown.
+Learning letters is HARD, so make it fun with this crown jewel letter match.
+Students simply match the uppercase and lowercase letters and place them on the crown.
 This game can also be used to practice sight words and student names.

 Red Riding Hood Letter Hop!
 Get students up and moving with this fun letter hop.
-I found his picnic basket looking paper plates at the Dollar Tree and wrote a letter on each one.
-Students take turns hoping through Red Riding Hood’s letter path and as they hop over the letter they say it.
+I found this picnic basket-looking paper plates at the Dollar Tree and wrote a letter on each one.
+Students take turns hopping through Red Riding Hood’s letter path, and as they hop over the letter, they say it.
 Give students a small basket to make it even more like the fairy tale!
 It’s also an easy way to observe and assess jumping.

 Cinderella’s Sound Match (or letter)!
 Cinderella needs help matching her glass slippers.
 Use a hole punch so students can link the pairs up together with a chain manipulative.
 Again, sneaking in more fine motor and eye-hand coordination work.
 If you have younger students who are not ready to match beginning sounds, this game also comes with uppercase and lowercase letters to match up.

 Three Pigs Letter Formation Cards!
-Make handwriting and learning how to make letters hands on with these letter formation cards.
+Make handwriting and letter formation fun with these letter formation cards.
 Build letters just like the three little pigs with straw (yellow pipe cleaners), sticks (small popsicle sticks), and bricks (red gems or red brick blocks).

 Fairy Tale Books!
-Oh my goodness.
-There are so many amazing fairy tale books my shelf just isn’t big enough.
+There are so many amazing fairy tale books; my shelf just isn’t big enough.
 My new favorites are the board books across the top which are part of the Once Upon a World series.
 Please remember to have fairy books that look like all your students in your classroom.
 They will be so excited when they see princesses and princes that look like them.

 Three Pigs Art!
 Put the paintbrushes away and paint like the three little pigs.
 Paint with straw (twine), sticks (popsicle sticks), and a brick (red block).
 I love using these plastic food trays from the Dollar Tree for painting projects.
 If you want to do the activity again the next day, just cover the tray (brushes and all) with plastic wrap.

-Whoo!
-You got to the end and I’m sure you can pack your lesson plans full with fun fairy tale themed activities your kiddos can learn a ton from.
-Now if you want to grab my fairy tales printables (so you don’t have to make them yourself) here are all the links you will need!
+I’m sure you can pack your lesson plans full of fun fairy tale themed activities your kiddos can learn from.
+Now, if you want to grab my fairy tales printables (so you don’t have to make them yourself), here are all the links you will need!

 Love these fairy tale activities?
 Pin this image!